AxdeKlerk/SLP/DEBUGGING.md

 **Lesson Learned:**

 Don’t hard-code active on nav items; compute it from the current route.
 For dropdowns, the parent’s state should reflect child activity (via request.resolver_match.url_name) and keep CSS specific but simple; Bootstrap’s defaults can override you unless your rules target the right elements.

+## Logic Bug

+**Bug:**

+I noticed that my Roxoff event cards were appearing on the Upcoming Gigs page.
+This wasn’t supposed to happen — Roxoff events should only be shown on their own dedicated template `(roxoff.html)`, not mixed in with regular events.

+**Fix:**

+I realised I needed a way to clearly separate Roxoff events from regular ones.
+So I added a new event_type field to the Event model with `regular` and `roxoff` choices.
+Then I updated the view for the Upcoming Gigs page `(events_view)` to exclude Roxoff events:

+`events = Event.objects.filter(gig_date__gte=today).exclude(event_type='roxoff').order_by('gig_date')`

+**Lesson Learned:**

+It’s better to explicitly separate types of events in the model using a dedicated field like event_type.
+That way, filtering them in views is more reliable and readable than trying to guess based on other values like roxoff_day.
+It also makes future development easier, especially if I need more event types later.